Apply to Study Abroad

-- Optional: a photo or digital copy of your passport.
+- A photo or digital copy of your passport.
 You can still apply without a passport, but if you already have one, please upload as part of the application.

 - Name & email address of your faculty advisor (not sure who this is?
-Check Webadvisor).
-You must enter this information on the application, and your advisor will be emailed a form to complete (click here to download a copy of the form).
+Check Self Service).
+You must enter this information on the application, and your advisor will be emailed a form to complete to authorize you for study abroad.

 - Name & email address of an NPU faculty member who you have requested to write a letter of recommendation for study abroad.
 They will receive further email instructions after you submit the study abroad application (click here to see the questions they will need to answer).
-Please be sure to contact this person at least 2 weeks in advance of the study abroad deadline and ask them if they are willing to write a letter of recommendation for you.
+Please be sure to contact this person at least 2 weeks in advance of the study abroad deadline and ask if they are willing to write a letter of recommendation for you.

 Your application will be reviewed after your advisor and recommender have submitted their forms to the Office of International Affairs.
-Remember: you will need to complete supplemental application materials for the NPU Exchange, ISEP, and CCCU programs.
+Remember: you are required to complete supplemental application materials for the NPU Exchange, ISEP, and CCCU Global Ed programs.
 Please contact Tessa Zanoni (short-term programs) or Ruby Benigno (long-term programs) in the Office of International Affairs with any questions about the application process!